G. E. Ferguson

 George Ekem Ferguson (14 July 1864 – 7 April 1897), also known as Ekow Atta, was a Fante civil servant, surveyor and cartographer who worked in the British colony of the Gold Coast (modern Ghana).

 Early life

-Ferguson was born in Asuom.
+Ferguson was born in Anomabu.
 His father was Robert Archibald Ferguson, who worked for the trading company F. & A. Swanzy in Winneba, while his grandfather, Samuel Ferguson, worked as a physician.
 He had a twin brother, who died in infancy, and four sisters.
 Little is known of his mother except that she was a Christian.
-Ferguson was born into an upper-class family whose lifestyle, like those of their peers, was heavily influenced by British customs.
+Ferguson was born into an upper-class family whose lifestyle, like those of their peers, was strongly influenced by British customs.

 Ferguson was educated from an early age, attending primary school in the Cape Coast.
 He proceeded to enter the Wesleyan Boys High School, located at Freetown, in 1876.
-The secondary school was founded by the by the Krio May family under the auspices of the Methodist Society on 6 April 1874, and Ferguson's studies there included mathematics, geography, British and ancient history, classics, French, photography and religious education.
+The secondary school was founded by the Krio May family under the auspices of the Methodist Society on 6 April 1874.
+Ferguson's studies there included mathematics, geography, British and ancient history, classics, French, photography, and religious education.